dundalek/dinodoc/README.md

 # Dinodoc

 Dinodoc is a documentation tool for Clojure that generates API documentation from source code with linked markdown articles.
+It aims to enable creating a unified documentation hub within an organization.

-It is designed to generate documentation from multiple sources.
+Dinodoc is designed to generate documentation from multiple sources.
 It supports documenting multiple projects in a monorepo or across repos, and projects written in other languages besides Clojure.
-This enables to create a unified documentation hub within an organization.

 ## Features